 Keep Your Backpack in Sight at All Times

 Most important of all is to never leave your backpack on the train while you're outside of the car, and especially when it's stopped at a station.
 While thefts of luggage are rare, you never know if someone's been waiting for you to leave before they grab your backpack and make a run for it.

 You obviously don't want to carry your backpack and daypack with you whenever you need to go to the bathroom, so the best thing to do is to keep all of your valuables in your daypack and only take that.
-I make sure to keep my passport, cash, laptop, camera, Kindle, and phone in my daypack at all times -- if my backpack ends up stolen, I know that my most valued possessions are safe.
-And that I'll be able to afford to eat and stay in a hotel while I talk to my travel insurance company.
+Keep your passport, cash, laptop, camera, Kindle, and phone in your daypack at all times.

-Finally, the best time to leave the car to get some food or use the rest room is while the train is moving.
-I always wait until just after the train leaves a station before getting up.
-That way, if... someone did try to take my backpack, they couldn't get very far with it, and I would have realized what had happened before we reached our next stop.
+Finally, the best time to leave the car to get some food or use the restroom is while the train is moving.
+Wait until just after the train leaves a station before getting up.
+That way, if someone does try to take your backpack, they won't get very far with it before you realize what has happened.

 Keeping Safe While Sleeping in Train Stations

 If you've got an overnight wait between trains, you might want to sleep in a train station instead of heading out to a hotel.
 It makes a lot of sense: you save money, you don't have to leave and come back again, and if you only have a few hours to wait, you probably won't sleep much at your accommodation anyway.

 If it's a large train station in a big European city, you shouldn't come across any problems.
 Be sure to use your backpack as a pillow and to sleep with your daypack on your front to deter any thieves.
 The more major the city, the more likely there'll be others settling in for the night, so bag a space nearby.
 There's safety in numbers, so it's worth doing this, even if it does make your night a little noisier.